JohnsonQu1999/VI_A/README.md

 The purpose of this project is to help facilitate labs in a remote setting.
 This tool will be used remotely by students who receive a damaged FPGA or those who damage their boards.
 This tool (1) provides a live video feed of the board (2) allows students to upload a .sof file to program the FPGA (3) provides an interface to virtually toggle keys and switches.

 • gui.py is the main program.
-It takes one argument: the port used to communicate with the Arduino.
-Ex/ python gui.py COM1.
+It automatically finds the port for the Arduino so no arguments are necessary.

 • consolePrompts.py is a precursor to gui.py.
 It takes console inputs and asserts pins on the Arduino.